Agbeli/Project-work/README.md

 # Contributor:
 ---
-- *Professor Arne Ring-University of Free State, South Africa.*
+- *Professor Arne Ring-University of the Free State, South Africa.*